alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Due to delays with DNS propagation, the script may occasionally exhaust the maximum number of retries without managing to verify the domain.
 If this occurs, run the script again.
 If it exhausts the number of retries a second time, wait an hour and try again.
 + ![Windows](https://img.shields.io/badge/-555?&logo=windows&logoColor=white) If you get an error that the `Connect-AzureAD` command is unavailable, you may need to manually import the correct cross platform module by running `Import-Module AzureAD.Standard.Preview`.

 ## :key: 6.
-Deploy Key Vault for SHM secrets and create emergency admin account
+Create SHM secrets and emergency admin account

 ![Powershell: ten minutes](https://img.shields.io/static/v1?style=for-the-badge&logo=powershell&label=local&color=blue&message=ten%20minutes) at :file_folder: `./deployment/safe_haven_management_environment/setup`